uoftcprg/pokerkit/docs/simulation.rst

 :attr:`pokerkit.state.State.board_count`             Number of boards (maybe more than ``1`` for multi-runout or multi-board games).
 :attr:`pokerkit.state.State.board_indices`           Indices of boards.
 :meth:`pokerkit.state.State.get_board`               The n'th board.
-:meth:`pokerkit.state.State.get_censored_hole_cards` Return the hole cards of a player, but censor the down cards (i.e. convert to an unknown card ``??``).
+:meth:`pokerkit.state.State.get_censored_hole_cards` Return the hole cards of a player, but censor the down cards (i.e., convert to an unknown card ``??``).
 :meth:`pokerkit.state.State.get_down_cards`          Down cards of a player.
 :meth:`pokerkit.state.State.get_up_cards`            Up cards of a player.
 :meth:`pokerkit.state.State.get_hand`                Evaluated hand of a player for a hand type.
 :meth:`pokerkit.state.State.get_up_hand`             Evaluated open/up hand of a player for a hand type.
 :meth:`pokerkit.state.State.get_up_hands`            Evaluated open/up hand of a player for all hand types.
-:meth:`pokerkit.state.State.can_win_now`             Whether or not a player may be able to win a portion of the pots (i.e. no shown hand can prevent the player from winning a portion of the pot(s)).
+:meth:`pokerkit.state.State.can_win_now`             Whether or not a player may be able to win a portion of the pots (i.e., no shown hand can prevent the player from winning a portion of the pot(s)).
 :attr:`pokerkit.state.State.reserved_cards`          Cards that are tapped into when replenishing an emptied deck.
-:attr:`pokerkit.state.State.cards_in_play`           Cards that are in play (i.e. visible to at least one active player).
+:attr:`pokerkit.state.State.cards_in_play`           Cards that are in play (i.e., visible to at least one active player).
-:attr:`pokerkit.state.State.cards_not_in_play`       Cards that are not in play (i.e. not visible to any active player).
+:attr:`pokerkit.state.State.cards_not_in_play`       Cards that are not in play (i.e., not visible to any active player).
 :meth:`pokerkit.state.State.get_dealable_cards`      Cards that are "recommended" to be dealt from (handles deck replenishing if the deck is/will be out of cards).
 :meth:`pokerkit.state.State.get_effective_stack`     Effective stack of a player.
 :attr:`pokerkit.state.State.pot_amounts`             The amounts (unraked) of each main (and side) pot(s).